Hullow/42/Libft-work/Notes-Libft.md

 }
 ```

-- 1/12/23: morning: video about stack and heap in train; reading about structs online.
+- 1/12/23: morning: video about stack and heap in train; reading about structs online. lstiter: looked at hints. lstmap: looked at solution, not too proud of myself.

 ## Tester librairie
 `gcc main.c -L. -lname -o main` <!-- n.b.: name is "ft" in our case ("Libft.a").
 We remove the "lib" from the name and the extension, so flag is "-lft" -->